winsonluk/reffit/README.md

 | Checkbook Covers                  |

 ### 3. Recommending
-From a database with [these sentence templates](reffit/templates.db), how can we highlight the product's attributes while maintaining a down-to-earth tone?
+How can we construct 3-4 sentences to highlight the product's attributes while maintaining a down-to-earth tone?